-Qwilt, privately owned and headquartered in the US, founded in 2010, employs approximately 230 individuals, and reported $23.0M in revenue as of 2024.
-As a tier 2 media tech buyer, the company specializes in connectivity and distribution services.
-It develops edge cloud services and content delivery solutions for publishers and application providers, and is a founding member of the Streaming Video Technology Alliance (SVTA).
-Qwilt specializes in open caching systems, based on SVTA specifications, deeply embedded in mobile, telco, and cable service provider partner networks globally.
+Qwilt, privately owned and headquartered in the US, provides connectivity and distribution services and functions as a tier 2 media tech buyer.
+Founded in 2010, the company employs approximately 230 individuals and reported $23.0M in revenue as of 2024.
+Qwilt operates as a developer of edge cloud services and content delivery solutions for publishers and application providers.
+A founding member of the Streaming Video Technology Alliance (SVTA), the company specializes in open caching systems, which are based on SVTA specifications and are deeply embedded in mobile, telco, and cable service provider partner networks globally.

 Qwilt announced the departure of CEO and co-founder Alon Maor, who will transition to an advisory role on the board of directors.
 A survey conducted by Qwilt indicates that North American content publishers anticipate 30% to 50% of their live stream viewers will use mobile devices.
 Qwilt also reported deploying 2196 edge nodes across 38 countries on six continents, expanding its edge cloud network.
 This expansion, according to Qwilt, strengthens its position in edge computing and delivery.

 Qwilt's customers primarily consist of telecoms companies.
-Examples of Qwilt's customers include Vodafone, Telefonica and BT Group.
+Examples of Qwilt's customers include BT Group, Telefonica and Vodafone.
 Qwilt has commercial and technical partners like Cisco and National Content & Technology Cooperative.